2015 Challenge Cup final

 The 2015 Challenge Cup Final was the 114th cup-deciding game of the rugby league 2015 Challenge Cup Season.
 It was held at Wembley Stadium in London on 29 August 2015, kick off 15:15.
 The final was contested by Hull KR and Leeds Rhinos.
-The game saw Leeds Rhinos beat Hull KR by 50 points to nil in what was, and remains, the worst defeat in Challenge Cup Final history.
+The game saw Leeds Rhinos beat Hull KR by 50 points to nil in what remains the biggest victory in Challenge Cup Final history.

 Background

 The 2015 Final was Hull KR's first final of the Super League era having last reached the final during the 1985–86 competition.
 In contrast, this was Leeds Rhinos's fifth final in the last six years having beat Castleford Tigers in the previous year's final and achieving runners up positions in the 2010, 2011, and 2012 editions of the competition.
-In terms of the domestic league Hull KR were relegation threatened having entered the qualifiers where was Leeds Rhinos would be the eventual champions, both in terms of the Grand Final and the League Leaders.
+In terms of the domestic league Hull KR were relegation threatened having entered the qualifiers whereas Leeds Rhinos would be the eventual champions, both in terms of the Grand Final and the League Leaders.